catamphetamine/javascript-time-ago/README.md

 ]
 ```

-After the initialization step is complete it's ready to format relative dates
+After the initialization step is complete it is ready to format relative dates.

 ```js
 import javascriptTimeAgo from './javascript-time-ago'